Devanshi1206/Devanshi1206/README.md

 ## 🔍 About Me

-- 🎓 I'm currently pursuing a B.Tech in Computer Science with a specialization in Data Science at JSS Academy of Technical Education, Noida.
+- 🎓 I'm currently pursuing a B.Tech in Computer Science (Data Science) at JSS Academy of Technical Education, Noida.
 - 💼 I'm looking for opportunities in the field of data science and machine learning.
 - 🌱 I'm constantly learning and improving my skills in data analysis and machine learning.
 - 📊 My interests include data visualization, predictive modelling, and natural language processing.